awhatley/jquery-tmpl.net/README.md

 * **`{{each property}}...{{/each}}`**: Renders an instance of the tag contents for each item in the property value on the provided data object.
-Currently, the property must be an array of objects and does not support custom index or value variables.
-Properties of the objects in the array can be evaluated within the block using any of the tags, however.
+The property must be an array of objects, and custom index or value variables are supported via the `{{each(index,value) data}}` syntax.

 * **`{{if property}}...{{/if}`**: Renders the content of the tag if the property value on the provided data object evaluates to `true`.
 This is